cncf/toc/tags/resources/toc-supporting-guides/tech-papers.md

 This guide serves to provide technical groups in CNCF a consistent process and mechanism to create, collaborate, and publish technical content in the form of whitepapers that increase the technical accuracy and potency of content provided.
 It promotes visibility of these activites, fair and opportune community feedback, and rigor in technical review.

-This Paper process has been adopted from [CNCF's TAG Security Paper Process](https://github.com/cncf/tag-security/blob/main/publications/paper-process.md) and modified to cover TAGs and WGs under the oversight of the TOC.
+This Paper process has been adopted from [CNCF's TAG Security Paper Process](https://github.com/cncf/tag-security/blob/main/community/publications/paper-process.md) and modified to cover TAGs and WGs under the oversight of the TOC.
 It is intended to complement existing TAG governance.

 ## Purpose of Technical Papers in cloud native

 Technical papers, commonly referred to as whitepapers, provide the target audience with technical understanding on a given topic.
 Within the CNCF, technical papers serve one of two primary purposes:
 * **Guiding the ecosystem in understanding and reasoning around a technology or technical domain area and any best practices associated with it.** Papers that serve as ecosystem guides inform cloud native projects and community members on a particular topic or series of related topics.
 The audience for these papers is usually other technologists and engineers that are actively involved in projects so they may incorporate recommendations, concepts, and guidance into their projects.
-These are may be future leaning, where the ecosystem currently lacks the technology or where the concepts are still emerging and projects may benefit from insights and guidance curated by domain experts.
+These may be future leaning, where the ecosystem currently lacks the technology or where the concepts are still emerging and projects may benefit from insights and guidance curated by domain experts.
-* **To inform adopters about a particular technology, technical domain, or concept and how cloud native can it addresses a desired use case.** Papers that provide adopters of cloud native projects and the broader industry with a more indepth understanding of a particular technology component such as APIs, technical concepts like sustainability footprints, and sub-domain topics like software supply chain security.
+* **To inform adopters about a particular technology, technical domain, or concept and how cloud native can address a desired use case.** Papers that provide adopters of cloud native projects and the broader industry with a more indepth understanding of a particular technology component such as APIs, technical concepts like sustainability footprints, and sub-domain topics like software supply chain security.
 These papers may establish decision or technology frameworks that allow adopters to reason about cloud native and open source projects to achieve a particular use case and will convey best practices for their use and integration.

 Papers are intended to serve as *static* sources of information that can frequently be referred back to.
 When scoped and developed correctly, papers may only need refreshed or updated once a year or as new understandings of the topic emerge.
 If a particular topic area or technology is rapidly changing, and lacks industry consensus, a paper is not recommended and interested individuals should consider a presentation or blog post on the topic that reflects the pace of change and opportunities for clarity and alignment.